msayson/msayson.github.io/_posts/2026-08-30-mitigating-personal-data-resurrection.markdown

 |**3.
 Systemically resilient**|Controls are built into infrastructure by default, with centralized deletion state, deletion-aware boundaries, and minimal service team context needed to implement or validate.|Rare, localized, and quickly corrected.
 Automated detection and reconciliation cover replay and recovery paths.|
 {:.table-small-bordered .top-bottom-padded}

 Most large organizations sit between Levels 1 and 2: tooling exists, but onboarding costs enough that a long tail never fully completes it, leaving resurrection a systemic defect.
-The jump to Level 2 is a tooling investment; the jump to Level 3 is an architectural one.
+Moving from Level 1 to Level 2 is mostly a tooling problem.
+Level 3 requires changing how deletion state is tracked and enforced across an organization's architecture.

 ## Summary